scrivo/highlight.php/README.md

 If you're not using Composer, ensure that the classes defined in the `Highlight` namespace can be found either by inclusion or by an autoloader.
 A trivial autoloader for this purpose is included in this project as `Highlight\Autoloader.php`

+### Composer Version Constraints

+When requiring this project in your `composer.json`, it is recommended you use the [caret version range](https://getcomposer.org/doc/articles/versions.md#caret-version-range-) and use only the major and minor values; i.e. `^9.14`.

+It's come to our attention that a lot of tutorials and projects out there are locking themselves into highly specific versions of this project; e.g. `"scrivo/highlight.php": "v9.12.0.1"`.
+Please do **not** do this or encourage it.
+We promise a [reliable backward compatibility policy](#backward-compatibility-promise) so there's no reason to lock yourself to such a specific version.
+By doing this, you are preventing yourself or your users from receiving updates to language definitions and bug fixes.

 ## Usage

 The `Highlight\Highlighter` class contains the highlighting functionality.
 You can choose between two highlighting modes: